Stephen W. Browne | Rants and Raves

 A Hung Gar master I studied under once defined it, “the worthy gentleman who has reaped the fruits of his labor.”
 (Well, Chinese aren’t Spartans…)

-In the Filipino arts I hold a lakan isa (black belt) in Modern Arnis, awarded in 1999 at the Dahran Arnis Club in Saudi Arabia, and am a Recognized Instructor in Pekiti Tirsia Kali, training with Maginoo-Mandala Uli Weidle in Germany, and Maginoo-Mandala Tim Waid in Dallas, Texas, under Grand Tuhon Leo T. Gaje.
+In the Filipino arts I hold a lakan isa (black belt) in Modern Arnis, awarded in 1999 at the Dahran Arnis Club in Saudi Arabia, and was a Recognized Instructor in Pekiti Tirsia Kali, training with Maginoo-Mandala Uli Weidle in Germany, and Maginoo-Mandala Tim Waid in Dallas, Texas, under Grand Tuhon Leo T. Gaje.
+For personal reasons I do not choose to claim affiliation with any Pekiti Tirsia organization but my respect for these teachers is immense.

-I hold a Mushin-Kan Blademaster certificate, a military knife fighting curriculum devised by Sokadai John Douvier for the Marine Corps Martial Arts Program (MCMAP.)
-Recently I received my Advanced Blademaster Certification.
+I hold a Mushin-Kan Advanced Blademaster certificate, a military knife fighting curriculum devised by Sokadai John Douvier for the Marine Corps Martial Arts Program (MCMAP.)

-I am a Military CQC Instructor of the Military Edged-Impact Weapon Close-Quarters-Combat System of PTK-SMF.
+I hold a Military CQC Instructor’s certificate of the Military Edged-Impact Weapon Close-Quarters-Combat System of PTK-SMF.

 In addition I’ve trained in Yip Man lineage Wing Chun Kung Fu, Muay Thai (Thai boxing), Israeli combatives, classical Jujitsu, Brazilian Jujitsu and classical Western Swordsmanship.